boris-kolpackov/template-multi-author/README.md

 1. Copyright notice(s) are in `LICENSE` if possible/desirable (e.g., MIT) or
    in `COPYRIGHT` otherwise.

-2. The copyright notice (whether in `LICENSE` or in `COPYRIGHT`) should be a single line in the form:
+2. The top copyright notice (whether in `LICENSE` or in `COPYRIGHT`) should be a single line in the form:

    ```
    Copyright (c) <year> the <project> authors (see the AUTHORS file).